department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/2023-02-Grandfathering-Migration-Round-1-Usability/transcripts/transcript-p16.md

 ### Transcript

-00:00:00.000 --> 00:00:02.000
-But I'm gonna ask one more time.
-Let's see record.

-00:00:02.000 --> 00:00:03.000
-Yup!

 00:00:03.000 --> 00:00:06.000

-Okay, great.
-So are you comfortable?
-If I record this session today.
+> Okay, great.
+So are you comfortable if I record this session today?

 00:00:06.000 --> 00:00:08.000

-Yes.
+> Yes.

 00:00:08.000 --> 00:00:10.000

-Awesome, alrighty!
-Well, let's start by learning a little bit more about your experience with the Va.
+> Awesome, alrighty!
+Well, let's start by learning a little bit more about your experience with the VA and some of our online services.
+How long have you been a Veteran?

-00:00:10.000 --> 00:00:19.000
-And some of our online services.
-How long have you been a veteran?

 00:00:19.000 --> 00:00:25.000

-Over 30 years.
+> Over 30 years.

 00:00:25.000 --> 00:00:26.000
-Yeah.

-00:00:26.000 --> 00:00:32.000
-Okay, so quite a while.
-And how often would you say you go online to access or manage anything related to the Va.
+> Okay, so quite a while.
+And how often would you say you go online to access or manage anything related to the VA?

 00:00:32.000 --> 00:00:33.000

-Maybe once or twice a month I go on for different things.
+> Maybe once or twice a month I go on for different things.

-00:00:33.000 --> 00:00:42.000
 Maybe check benefits.
-But so I worked on transitioning over to healthcare.

-00:00:42.000 --> 00:00:48.000
-I kinda go in that way through to get to my healthy that, too, and talk to my doctor.
+But since I worked on transitioning over to healthcare, I kinda go in that way to get to my healthy vet, too, and talk to my doctor.

 00:00:48.000 --> 00:00:53.000

-Okay, gotcha.
+> Okay, gotcha.
 So it sounds like you're starting you're sometimes starting on my healthy vet.

-00:00:53.000 --> 00:00:59.000
 And then, when when you're looking at your benefits, do you know which website that you start from to going to look at that?

 00:00:59.000 --> 00:01:09.000
 So I go into the old, my E-bits website because that will, it will transition over to the new website without me having to do it.